 “Instead of leaving the UPU, as we were more than prepared to do, we will leave Geneva having demonstrated a new brand of Trumpian diplomacy,” Navarro said.
 “That diplomacy is based on one simple principle: international organizations like the UPU must respect the rights of the United States and serve their members rather than be used as piggy banks for bad actor countries that seek to bend their rules.”

 He was referring to the widespread complaint among U.S. businesses that inbound packages from China and other countries enjoy lower remuneration rates than what domestic shippers pay.
-The U.S. Postal Service, he said, has been spending $300 million to $500 million to subsidize deliveries imported from China.
+The U.S. Postal Service, he said, has been spending US$300 million to US$500 million to subsidize deliveries imported from China.

 The new compromise plan “provides the United States with the ability to immediately self-declare its postal rates and thereby cover its costs — the linchpin of President Trump’s objectives,” said Navarro.